igordinuzzi/unityoga/README.md

 - Smaller laptop MacBook Air
 - iMac

+**Responsiveness:**

+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox, Safari and Opera browsers.

+Steps to test:

+    Open browser and navigate to Unity Yoga Collective Open the developer tools (right click and inspect) Set to responsive and decrease width to 320px
+    Set the zoom to 50%
+    Click and drag the responsive window to maximum width

+Expected:

+Website is responsive on all screen sizes and no images are pixelated or stretched.
+No horizontal scroll is present.
+No elements overlap.

+Actual:

+Website behaved as expected.

+Website was also opened on the following devices and no responsive issues were seen:

+    iPhone 14
+    iPhone SE
+    Samsung Galaxy Android S20 Android 11
+    Macbook Air
+    iMac 27''
+    iMac 24''

 **Accessibility:**

 [Wave Accessibility](https://wave.webaim.org/) tool was used throughout the development and for final testing of the deployed website to check for any aid accessibility testing.